MicrosoftDocs/azure-devops-docs/docs/repos/git/auth-overview.md

 #### Azure Repos | Azure DevOps Server 2019 | TFS 2018 | TFS 2017 | TFS 2015 Update 3

-Choose a method to securely access the code in Azure Repos or Azure DevOps Server 2019 Git repositories.
+Choose a method to securely access the code in Azure Repos, Azure DevOps Server 2019, or Team Foundation Server (TFS) Git repositories.
 Use these credentials with Git at a command prompt.
 These credentials also work with any Git client that supports HTTPS or SSH authentication.
 Limit the scope of access and revoke these credentials when they're no longer needed.

-Azure DevOps Server was formerly named Visual Studio Team Foundation Server (TFS).
+Azure DevOps Server was formerly named Visual Studio Team Foundation Server.

 > [!TIP]
 > Using Visual Studio?
 Team Explorer handles authentication with Azure Repos for you.